5 Day London Itinerary | Spend an Epic 5 Days In London

 He developed this grand palace after they acquired it in the 1520s, and these developments have continued throughout the centuries.

-Your visit to this palace will be incomplete without a visit into the Cumberland Art Gallery to view the revolving display featuring massive art collections in the court.
+Your visit to this palace will be incomplete without a visit to the Cumberland Art Gallery to view the revolving display featuring massive art collections in the court.

 British Museum